 Q: If I don’t use all of my slots, can I get some funds after the event?

 A: Nope.
-This is a tough nut, but we budget and the money is spent before the event.
+This is a cost-sharing operation; we budget and the money is spent before the event.

 Q: What if weather prevents Burning Sky from jumping?
 Can I get some of my dues back?